nekoify/wifi-speed-watcher/README.md

 - [ ] Add CLI params (Options to set the port for the dashboard and to set the interval that the wifi speed is recorded at)
 - [ ] Maybe release builds at https://github.com/nekoify/wifi-speed-watcher/releases
 - [ ] Fix the datastore so it will check that all files exist instead of only one before creating files
+- [ ] If the set interval is lower then the time to finish a speed test, wait till speed test finishes

 ## How to run
 ### Building from source